emrovsky/hcaptcha-blob-encryption/README.md

 ## Why This Tool?

 - **Moderate Performance**: Parsing takes around 300 ms
-- **Version Caching**: Since hCaptcha has a limited HSW version pool, you can save version-specific sandboxes (e.g., `version_sandbox.js`) for improved processing
+- **Version Caching**: Since hCaptcha has a limited HSW version pool, you can save version-specific sandboxes (e.g., `version_sandbox.js`) for improved processing / I made it myself and added to repo, cuz no one understand the idea
 - **Simple Implementation**: Straightforward approach to fingerprint encryption

 ## Features